percona/everest-doc/docs/use/backupRestore.md

 - **To create a safety net for rollbacks**: Restoring the backup directly to the original database leaves little room for rolling back the recovery process if issues are discovered later.
 Creating a new database provides a safety net, as you can decide whether to promote the new database to the production environment or keep the original one if necessary.

-To create a database from backup:
+To create a new database from backup:

 1. In the <i class="uil uil-database"></i> **Databases** view, select the database you want to replicate.
 2. Click the <i class="uil uil-ellipsis-h"></i> Actions menu next to the backup you want to replicate from, then click **Create new DB**.
 3. Select **Create** to start database provisioning for the DB replica.